Into the West (miniseries): Episode 2: "Manifest Destiny"

-Naomi, taken into captivity, is sold to Cheyenne chief Prairie Fire (Jay Tavare), who takes her as his wife.
+Naomi, taken into captivity, is sold to Cheyenne chief Prairie Fire, who takes her as his wife.
 The thought of a forced marriage to an Indian is repulsive to Naomi, who has always considered them as barely human savages.
 She chants nursery rhymes, which put off his amorous advances.
 In time, she begins to see Prairie Fire in a different light and she grows to become happy in her new life.
 She eventually gives birth to a son, whom he names One Horn Bull.

 Jacob returns to the rest of the wagons, and they are soon attacked.
 The Indians are fought off, but an arrow is shot through Jacob's upper chest, and he begs to be left behind to recover on his own terms as the trail would kill him faster.
 After the party leaves, Jacob is rescued by a party led by Running Fox, that stumble across him half-dead.
 After recovering his strength, Jacob spends several months in the mountains.
 Haunted by the faces of the children he sent on with his wife and brother, Jacob eventually tries to find them in California.
 He searches several years for his family but cannot find them, and eventually gives them up for dead.

 The Mexican–American War erupts and Jacob joins John C. Frémont's militia to fight the Mexican Army.
 During a supply stop in one of the settlements, he sees his wife at a distance, but before he can go over to greet her, he sees her and his brother Jethro embrace and kiss.
 They also have a new child, Cornflower.
 Dejected that his wife and brother have become romantically involved but not wanting to disrupt their happiness, he decides to leave without making his presence known.
 Before he goes, he gives the wooden medicine wheel necklace to his young son, who does not realize the man is his father.

 Meanwhile, Dog Star and Running Fox are still estranged.
 The other tribes that have been trading with the whites for rifles, particularly the Crow, have grown stronger, and the Lakota are now at a disadvantage.
 Seeking guidance, Dog Star visits the stone medicine wheel, where he meets Loved by the Buffalo.
 Loved by the Buffalo tells his brother that his lifetime quest is to preserve the traditional ways.
 The whites at the forts refuse to trade pistols to the Lakota, instead giving them whiskey, and drunkenness soon becomes a problem.
 Loved by the Buffalo also appears to his brother Running Fox in a vision.
 Running Fox and Dog Star eventually reconcile and agree to no longer trade for white goods.

 Thunder Heart Woman finds the wooden medicine wheel necklace and realizes that her husband is still alive.
-She feels that it is best not to go after him, but their daughter Margaret Light Shines Wheeler (Sage Galesi) is determined to find him.
+She feels that it is best not to go after him, but their daughter Margaret Light Shines Wheeler is determined to find him.